lidofinance/scripts/README.md

 ```shell
 docker run --name scripts -v "$(pwd)":/root/scripts -e WEB3_INFURA_PROJECT_ID -d -p 2222:22 scenv
 ```
-Note: *It may take up to 1 minute for the container to start properly the first time.*
+Note: *It may take up to 1 minute for the container to initialize properly the first time.*
 #### Step 4.
 Now connect to the running container using SSH:
 ```shell
 ssh root@localhost -p 2222 # password: 1234